 The Leyland cypress resembles red cedars but is lighter green.
-Those in the field are 7-12 feet tall.
+Those in the field are 7-11 feet tall.
 They have soft branches and are easy to handle.
 They are durable, staying green and holding their needles well into January.
 Because of their soft branches, they will not hold heavy ornaments at the tip.
 Otherwise, they are the best all round tree we grow.

 As you may know, Fraser firs will not grow at our altitude.
 They do best at elevations over 4000 feet and our farm is less than 1000 feet.
-Since many people prefer this kind of tree, we cut Fraser firs once a week on a farm on the Tennseess/North Carolina line and bring them to our farm.
+Since many people prefer this kind of tree, we cut Fraser firs on a farm on the Tennseess/North Carolina line and bring them to our farm.

 Frasers are considered the “Cadillac of Christmas trees.”
 They have the best aroma, stay fresh longest, have a dark green color and a combination of soft needles and stiff branches which is easy on the hands and supports heavy ornaments to the tips.
 We would grow Fraser firs on our farm if we could, but we can’t.
 The next best thing is to provide the freshest Fraser firs possible in the Knoxville, TN area.
 Our trees will still be green in March.
-As an example, 4 trees cut on December 6th, that did not sell are shown as they looked on April 11.
+As an example, 4 trees cut on December 6th, that did not sell are shown above as they looked on April 11.

 Our Virginia pines for 2018 are 6 to 8 feet tall.
 This species has light green needles that are short and stiff but not nearly as prickly as Norway spruce.
 The branches are not as stiff as those of Fraser firs, but still hold heavy ornaments almost to the tips.
 An extra nice thing about Virginia pines is that the bases of the trees are narrow.
 An 8 foot tall tree may have a base that is only 3-4 inches in diameter.
 If you have ever spent 20 minutes trying to get an 8 inch diameter tree base into the 6 inch ring of a tree stand, you know one benefit of getting a Virginia pine.